 - Provide better access to Halifax town centre,

-- Make streets better for walking,
+- Make streets safer and better for walking,

 - Improve access to bus stops and reduce journey times on bus routes.